 Connecting with user’s credentials

-Finally I connect my client devices to the new Protected Wireless Network using user’s credentials.
-For me it works like a charm, but if you still have connecting issues, please follow our documentation for your specific platform.
+Finally we connect our client devices to the new Protected Wireless Network using user’s credentials defined in Console.
+For us it works like a charm, but if you still have connecting issues, please follow our documentation for your specific platform.